Aloha, e komo mai. Let me briefly share with you my journey into holistic healing.

 For years I worked in health food stores and a holistic pharmacy but eventually pulled away from the retail world to work hands-on, one on one with people.

-I took up Reflexology and later became a Reiki practioner and Registered Massage Therapist.
+I took up Reflexology and later became a Reiki practitioner and Registered Massage Therapist.
 While I was studying, I became acquainted with Lomilomi lapa'au, a form of traditional Hawai'ian healing.
 I fell in love immediately and decided to follow the path myself.
 I studied here informally as well as with Essential Bodywork (Australia)

 I soon felt the need to go to the source of this beautiful healing tradition and dive into its mysteries.